 Make sure you communicate results when you say you will.
 If players will find out by Friday, make sure they receive a communication by Friday.

 Players need to know what they did well and how they ranked against other players.
 It is ok to communicate that info but NEVER speak about another player.
-I allow for players to ask where they rank across the teams so they can get an idea of how they did compared to others.
+I allow players to ask where they rank across the teams so they can get an idea of how they did compared to others.
+However, under no circumstances do I tell them who is ahead or behind them.

 Good luck!